 Study of selected theatrical subjects, such as plays, writers, movements, or technical projects.
 Recent topics include stage management, sound design, stagecraft, and professional development.
-Prerequisite: THEA 145 and either 148 or 149.
+Prerequisite: THEA 145 and 146.
 May be repeated for credit with consent of instructor when topics are different.